mirror of

 If your editor checks the shell for its environment for project directories

-youll find that everything you need is readily installed.
+you’ll find that everything you need is readily installed.
 Otherwise our

 recommended solution is to create a symlink to `tea` with the name of the tool